EducationalTestingService/rsmtool/doc/config_rsmeval.rst

     - tables and barplots showing system-human agreement for each subgroup on the evaluation set.

-.. _general_sections_eval:
+.. _general_sections_rsmeval:

 general_sections *(Optional)*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A list specifying which sections should be included into the final report.
-By default, all of the sections below are included.
+RSMTool provides pre-defined sections for ``rsmeval`` (listed below) and, by default, all of them are included in the report.
+However, you can choose a subset of these pre-defined sections by specifying a list as the value for this field.

     - ``data_description``: Shows the total number of responses, along with any responses have been excluded due to non-numeric/zero scores or :ref:`flag columns <flag_column_eval>`.